Promo code FLASH15 applied for 15% off!

 Real estate math can be complicated initially, especially if the main concepts are still hard to grasp.
 Even if you pass your state’s mandatory courses, it’s normal to still have doubts or make some errors.

 The key is to practice, perfect everything you’ve learned, and improve your calculation skills further.
-That’s what Lexawise exam prep is for, to help you in that final stretch and pass your licensing test on the first try.
-This is not only true in real estate math formulas but also in every content you’ll be facing in the exam.
+That’s what Lexawise is for, to help you in that final stretch and pass your licensing test on the first try.
+Explore our full real estate license exam prep to get math, vocabulary, practice exams, and everything else in one place.
+And that applies beyond math — every topic on your exam gets the same treatment.

 Pass Your Real Estate Exam with Ease!